 5) About $100.
 Research done by LendEDU reported that figure.

 6) All five.
 Frozen ($93.5 million, Wednesday through Sunday), Toy Story 2 ($80.1 million), Tangled ($68.7 million), Moana ($66.1 million), and Coco ($60.5 million) are all animated features.

 7) Apple pie.
 You can’t have Thanksgiving dinner without pie, right?
 In 2012, radio news titan NPR surveyed more than 14,000 Americans to determine the nation’s most popular pie.
 The runners-up, in order: strawberry-rhubarb pie, pumpkin pie, cherry pie and blueberry pie.

 8) Ronald Reagan.
 The custom of presenting a turkey to the President began in 1947 under President Harry Truman, and a number of Truman’s successors released the birds presented to them.
 It was not until 1987, however, during Reagan’s second term in office, that a turkey was formally pardoned.
 That fortunate fowl, named Charlie, was sent to a petting zoo.
 Beginning in 1989 with President George H.W.
 Bush, it became customary for the President to formally pardon a turkey each year.

 9) 54 million.
 Insurance firm AAA estimated that 54 million Americans will travel at least 50 miles between Wednesday (Nov.
 21) and Sunday (Nov.
 25).

 10) 143.
-The first Thanksgiving harvest feast, held over threes in 1621, was attended by 53 English colonists and 90 Native Americans of the Wampanoag tribe.
+The first traditional American Thanksgiving harvest feast, held over three days in 1621, was attended by 53 English colonists and 90 Native Americans of the Wampanoag tribe.